5 Ways to Save the Bees

 - Place a planter pot upside-down and put the dish on top of it to keep the water off of ground level so ants and other non-flying insects are less likely to get into it.

-- Place a few river stones inside the dish for ambiance and to give bees a place to rest their wings between sips of water.
+- Place a few stones inside the dish to give bees a place to rest their wings between sips of water.

 - Fill the bottom of the dish with fresh, filtered water.
 Make sure the tops of the river rocks are not submerged in the water.

 - Change the water every day and clean the bee bath every week.